 We would advise prospective candidates to attend the Parish Candidates and Clerks briefing run by the Electoral Services Team.

 A successful candidate would be expected to follow the Councillors Code of Conduct.

-The nomination forms to stand as a candidate are available from the Electoral Services Team.
-To apply for a form please telephone Electoral Services on 01256 845355, or email email@example.com
+The nomination form to stand as a candidate is available from the Electoral Services Team.
+To request a nomination pack, please contact the Electoral Services team at firstname.lastname@example.org or call 01256 845467.

 There is no charge to stand as a candidate for election.
 However, any costs incurred by a candidate in standing for election will have to be paid by the candidate.
 Details of expenses will be supplied with the nomination form.